Corporate Social Responsiblility

 Business decisions impact on all levels of society.
 Therefore companies have been encouraged by governments, international organisations and civil society to conduct their business in a ‘socially responsible way’ and to pursue ‘best practices’ that enhance value in three dimensions: ‘Planet, People, Profit’.

-During this interactive course on CSR, students will collaborate on assignments and participate in discussions on CSR-dilemma’s.
-Using general analytical and practical skill to assess CSR-dilemma’s, students will deduce the relevant questions from a given case and find the relevant (international) sources.
+During this interactive course on CSR, students will perform individually, collaborate on tasks, and participate in discussions on CSR dilemmas.
+Using general analytical and practical skill to assess CSR dilemmas, students will deduce and address the relevant questions from a given case and find the relevant (international) sources.
 Students will be taught the ability to demonstrate a critical and independent view when confronted with a CSR issue, and report orally and in writing.
+They will work with the course material to the extent that they can locate and assess the relevant concepts and reflect on the views presented.
 Basic knowledge of corporate law, private law and human rights is sufficient for participation.

 Objectives of the course